maelstrom-software/maelstrom/doc/book/src/job-states.md

 # Job States

 Jobs transition through a number of states in their journey.
 This chapter explains those states.

 ## Waiting for Artifacts

-If a broker doesn't have all the required artifacts for a job when it is submitted, the job enters this state.
+If a broker doesn't have all the required artifacts for a job when it is submitted, the job enters the `Awaiting-Artifacts` state.
 The broker will notify the client of the missing artifacts, and wait for the client to transfer them.
 Once all artifacts have been received from the client, the job will proceed to the next state.

 We think of all jobs initially entering this state, and then immediately transitioning to [`Pending`](#pending) if the broker has all of the artifacts.